Fall 2016 textbook list

 This course provides the foundations of computer programming.
 Both electrical engineers and computer engineers need to understand computer programming as well as be able to program computers to solve engineering problems.

 Required for all EE and CPE majors.
-Typically offered: Fall, Spring, Summer II.
+Typically offered: Fall, Spring.
 Program Area: Computers.

 Math 1205 provides basic background in calculus required to understand the problems addressed in some of the programming projects.